-8.5.1 Services
+9.5.1 Services

 The Services option limits or opens the access services over the LAN or WAN.
-These services are provided FTP, HTTP, ICMP, SNMP, SSH (Security Socket Share), TELNET, and TFTP.
+These services are provided FTP, HTTP, ICMP, SSH (Security Socket Share), TELNET, and TFTP.
 Enable the service by checking the item in the corresponding checkbox, and then click Save/Apply.

-8.5.2 Access IP Addresses
+9.5.2 Access IP Addresses

 The IP Addresses option limits the access by IP address.
 If the Access Control Mode is enabled, only the allowed IP addresses can access the router.
 Before you enable it, configure the IP addresses by clicking the Add button.

-Enter the IP address and click Save/Apply to allow the PC with this IP address managing the DSL Router.
+Enter the IP address, subnet mask and select the interface.
+Then click Save/Apply to allow the PC with this IP address managing the DSL Router.

-8.5.3 Passwords
+9.5.3 Passwords